Schnark/js13kgames-2023/README.md

 This repository hosts my submission for https://js13kgames.com/.

-The game is far from being ready, but a playable prototype is already available.
-You can move around by clicking.
+The game is about Sir Bruno, a knight who came to sing his Minnelied, a traditional love song, to Lady Sylvie.
+But instead he is taken away his possesions and thrown into dungeon.
+Can you help him recover his things and meet Lady Sylvie?
+Move around, take things, and interact with them by clicking/tapping.

 There are several versions of the game:
 * Official version: NOT YET